 Chemical changes in the Brain

 In Parkinson’s disease (PD) there is slow and progressive loss and deterioration of nerve cells of the brain especially those involved with regulation and control of movements.
 In a healthy person, an adequate amount of dopamine (a chemical messenger present in the body) is present in substantia nigra (an area of cluster of nerve cells in the brain).
 Normally, dopamine is carried by the nerve cells from this area to another cluster of nerve cells known as the corpus striatum where these nerves terminate.

 At present, it is believed that PD is mainly caused by environmental factors and hereditary factors.
 A genetic predisposition (i.e. higher risk of disease if any close relative is suffering from PD) has been seen in the patients.
 There are very rare families where PD is inherited.
 Souten secondary formula of Parkinson’s disease are caused by ingestion of medicines such as Haloperidol (the drug used to treat hallucinations), reserpine (an important ingredient of some antihypertensive drugs), and metoclopramide (an antiemetic).

 Oxidative Stress in Parkinson’s Disease

 The role of oxidative stress (increased levels of free radicals) in PD has been extensively studied.
 The utilization of energy in the brain can lead to increase in the concentration of free radicals (unstable highly reactive chemical compounds) e.g. hydrogen peroxide.
 In healthy individuals a balance is maintained between antioxidants and oxidative ions and thus oxidative stress does not occur.
 But in patients of PD, increased concentrations of free radicals and decreased levels of antioxidants have been observed which lead to nerve damage by lipid per-oxidation and pore formation in the cell membranes.
 The pore formation ultimately leads to the leakage of reactive oxygen species into the cell’s cytoplasm.

 Drugs that Affect the Brain Chemistry in PD

-- enhance the action of dopamine (e.g. ropinirole, pramipexole)
+- Enhance the action of dopamine (e.g. ropinirole, pramipexole)

-- inhibitors (tolcapone and entacapone) of another degrading enzyme, COMT / catechol-O-methyl transferase
+- Inhibitors (tolcapone and entacapone) of another degrading enzyme, COMT / catechol-O-methyl transferase